 If you find that you have too many resources, you can “spend down” your assets by placing them into a type of irrevocable trust called a Medicaid trust.
 However, if you do this shortly before you apply for Medicaid you’ll be penalized, so it is important to start your long-term care planning in advance.

 In certain circumstances, the state will try to recoup or recover Medicaid expenses after the grantor’s death in what’s called Medicaid estate recovery.
 Irrevocable trusts assets are protected from Medicaid estate recovery.
 Required by the law, this might happen if the grantor was 55 years of age or older and received nursing home care through Medicaid.

 When you die the executor will assess the size (or worth) of your estate.
 Larger estates will have to pay an estate tax — a federal estate tax and possible state estate tax will diminish how much money your heirs ultimately receive.
-Only an irrevocable trust can help lower the total value of the grantor’s estate so that it is below the exemption limit and free of the hefty federal estate tax charge.
+An irrevocable trust may help lower the total value of the grantor’s estate so that it is below the exemption limit and free of the hefty federal estate tax charge.
 This is one of its key advantages over a revocable trust.